Schools/Kura with an EQI below 431 and Schools/Kura Not Opting In to the Donations Scheme

 Attendance dues

-Compulsory for state-integrated schools and kura
+Attendance dues are compulsory for state-integrated schools and kura.

-• Payment can be enforced and GST is payable, a tax credit cannot be claimed
+• Payment can be enforced and GST is payable, a tax credit cannot be claimed.

 • State-integrated schools and kura cannot increase attendance dues without the approval of the Minister of Education.